 When comparing two groups with different LDL levels, the instantaneous risk of dying is estimated to be 43.62 % lower (hazard ratio 0.5638) for each two fold increase in LDL level, with the group having the higher level of LDL tending toward a lower instantaneous risk of death.
 This estimate is highly statistically significant (p<0.0001).
 A 95% confidence suggests that this observation is not unusual if a group that has LDL twice as high as another might have risk of death anywhere from 56.93% lower to 26.19% lower as group with the lower LDL.
 Thus we reject the null hypothesis of no association between LDL and risk of death in favor of reduced risk of death for subjects with high LDL.

+5/5 for performing an appropriate analysis

+4.5/5 for reporting the association appropriately

+Did not report whether the p-value is two-sided or one-sided(-0.5)

+Total: 9.5

 To evaluate the association between serum LDL and all-cause mortality in this regression analysis, we consider both linear and quadratic modelling of LDL.
 Using Cox regression, we fit a model for both LDL and square (LDL).
 The descriptive statistics are similar to 1 a.